Bloodredclanleader/Bloodredclanleader/README.md

 - 👋 Hi, I’m @Bloodredclanleader
-- 👀 I’m interested in rec room and moding
+- 👀 I’m interested in rec room and modding
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me on rec room bloodred_team and discord bloodred#9787
+- 📫 How to reach me on by discord https://discord.gg/W43TZs2hrJ